nespinoza/juliet/docs/user/priors.rst

 Models, priors and outputs
 ===================

-As it was shown in the `Getting started` section, a typical ``juliet`` run will make use of two objects which form the core of the library: the ``load`` object and the ``fit`` object.
+As it was shown in the :ref:`quicktest` section, a typical ``juliet`` run will make use of two objects which form the core of the library: the ``load`` object and the ``fit`` object.
 The former is used to load a dataset, and the second is used to fit that dataset using the samplers supported within ``juliet``, which in turn spits out the result of the fit including posterior distributions, fits, etc. In general, a dataset can be loaded to ``juliet`` by the simple call